apache/fineract/CONTRIBUTING.md

 You don't need to be a committer to provide pull requests, but [Becoming a Committer](https://cwiki.apache.org/confluence/display/FINERACT/Becoming+a+Committer) explains the process of becoming one - just in case...

+## AI Policy

+1. AI tools MAY assist contribution work.
+1. AI tools MUST NOT replace contributor accountability.
+1. The human submitter is responsible for correctness, safety, performance, and maintainability of all submitted changes.

+For more ideas on properly submitting AI-assisted contributions, see https://github.com/apache/fory/blob/main/AI_POLICY.md

 ## Non-code contributions

 We need a lot of help besides code changes.
 For example, we also welcome wiki edits!
 If you wish to make non-code contributions, please first get involved on the [developer mailing list](https://lists.apache.org/list.html?dev@fineract.apache.org) and in [chat](https://app.element.io/#/room/#apache-fineract-home:matrix.org).
 Around the time you [request wiki access](https://selfserve.apache.org/confluence-account.html), tell us something like: